Szustarol/datasets-analysis/README.md

  - [Mushrooms](https://github.com/Szustarol/datasets-analysis/tree/master/Classification%20Datasets/Mushrooms) - a very simple, nice to work with mushroom dataset, the target is to predict if a mushroom is edible.
 This dataset is really easy to fit with 100% accuracy, but what is nice about it is not a high score, but that this high score can be achieved by using a Random Forest Classifier, giving the user an insight about how different features affect edibility.
 Dataset link - https://www.kaggle.com/uciml/mushroom-classification
 Dataset author - UCI Machine Learning
+ - [CIFAR10](https://github.com/Szustarol/datasets-analysis/tree/master/Classification%20Datasets/CIFAR10) - another very simple testing on the CIFAR10 dataset - trying to determine how well can a non-recursive, non-convolutional network fit it.
+The score was around 52%, which is of course not good, but in pair with other tests on this dataset, performed by other people.
+This demonstrates the lack of variance in the standard dense neural networks when it comes to this kind of task.

 ## 3. Implementation
 This folder contains my implementation of various machine learning algorithms, and a comparison of their results on classic ML datasets.